-If you have questions about our technical assistance (TA) service, we have answers!
-View our Technical Assistance FAQs below, and if you find that your question has not been answered, please contact our office at 804-828-1536 or email Sarah at firstname.lastname@example.org.
+If you have questions about our no-cost program consultation service (known as technical assistance), we have answers!
+View our Technical Assistance FAQs below, and if you find that your question has not been answered, please contact our office at 804-829-7236 or email Sarah at firstname.lastname@example.org.

 Is TA really FREE for my organization?